-How to Tell Someone They Didn’t Get the Job (with Tips and Examples)
+How to Tell Someone They Didn't Get the Job in 2023

-As an employer, telling someone they did not get the job can be tough – no question about it.
+As an employer, telling someone they did not get the job can be challenging - no question about it.
 But while it’s tough, it’s also a necessary part of the hiring process.

 Questions Answered

-- Should I tell them to apply again
+• Should I ask them to apply again

 1. Inform Them Promptly

-The best thing to do when telling someone they didn’t get the job is to tell them as soon as you know.
+The best thing to do when telling someone they didn’t get the job is to let them know as soon as you know.

 That doesn’t necessarily mean telling them at the end of the interview, as this can sting.
-If you made your hiring decision in the moment and decided to go with a stronger candidate, let them know the next morning or early afternoon.
+If you made your hiring decision at the moment and decided to go with a stronger candidate, let them know the following day or early afternoon.

 Waiting may give false hope or keep them in a state of anxiety and stress.
-Ripping off the bandaid is a kindness, even if you feel bad doing it.
+Ripping off the bandaid is kindness, even if you feel wrong.

 2. Be Empathetic